 - Prevent access by minors to inappropriate content.
 According to the FCC, ”The protection measures must block or filter Internet access to pictures that are: (a) obscene; (b) child pornography; or (c) harmful to minors (for computers that are accessed by minors).”
 DNSFilter has a feature to turn on a CIPA compliant policy with a single click.
 We also automatically block child pornography for all customers, through our partnerships with the Internet Watch Foundation and Project Arachnid

 - Enforce the safety and security of minors when using email, chat, and other direct electronic communication.
-The most effective way to do this is by blocking the following categories: Blogs & Personal Sites, Chat & Instant Messaging, Media Sharing, Message Boards & Forums, Social Networking, Streaming Media.
-You may consider whitelisting sites that you view as benign or are able to appropriately supervise in the classroom or library environment.
+The most effective way to do this is by blocking the following categories: Blogs & Personal Sites, Media Sharing, Message Boards & Forums, Social Networking, Streaming Media, Webmail & Chat.
+You may consider whitelisting sites that you view as benign or are able to appropriately supervised in the classroom or library environment.

 - Prevent unauthorized access, hacking, and unlawful activities.
 There are two things that should be put in place in order to prevent hacking and unlawful activities by minors on the network.
 The first is to apply filtering policies to the categories of Hacking & Cracking, and P2P & Illegal, as well as turn on all of our threat categories.